The Changing Role of Women in Red Panda Conservation

-Out of the Red Panda Network’s 54 forest guardians in Nepal, Menuka Bhhatari is one of two women.
-Despite the fact that women tend to be the predominant forest users in Nepal, getting involved in conservation efforts isn’t always easy for women.
+Out of the Red Panda Network (RPN)'s 72 Forest Guardians in Nepal, Menuka Bhhatari is one of four women.
+Despite the fact that women tend to be the predominant forest users in Nepal, getting involved in conservation efforts isn't always easy for them.

 Bhhatari has been threatened by poachers who try and convince her that there’s no use protecting red pandas and she’s been challenged by the village elderly who think that, as a woman, she should resign herself to doing household work.
 “The work for boys and girls is differentiated by God and Nature,” they tell her.

 Yet, according to Bhhatari, women should not be limited to household chores and are just as much a part of red panda conservation in Nepal as their male counterparts.
-Even though they aren’t yet well represented within the organization’s forest guardian program, women remain a focal point of Red Panda Network’s conservation efforts, and change is happening gradually.
+Even though they aren’t yet well represented within the organization’s Forest Guardian program, women remain a focal point of RPN’s conservation efforts, and change is happening gradually.

 “In Nepal, especially in the rural areas, women have always imposed a great influence on their surroundings,” said Damber Bista, Red Panda Network’s conservation manager.
 According to him, more than 90 percent of Nepali women in rural areas are involved with activities that affect the environment in some way, including cooking, firewood and fodder collection, and agricultural practices.

-Bista admitted that it is a challenge for Red Panda Network to recruit women forest guardians.
-When the non-profit looks for new forest guardians, it asks local forest users and villages for their recommendations.
+Bista admitted that it is a challenge for RPN to recruit women forest guardians.
+When the non-profit looks for new Forest Guardians, it asks local forest users and villages for their recommendations.

 “They mostly recommend males,” said Bista, “even though we’ve been requesting them to recommend females.
 They say that it’s risky for females to go into the forest for the whole day.
 Even if some women dare to do this, some say it becomes hard to take care of their family at home.”

-Just because it’s proven difficult to recruit female forest guardians doesn’t mean that Red Panda Network is giving up.
+Just because it’s proven difficult to recruit females doesn’t mean that RPN is giving up, and has recently added three women to the Forest Guardian team.
 “Women remain one of the important target groups of our conservation program,” said Bista.
 “We believe that a well-educated mother can not only contribute to conservation, but also educate her children with good habits, which ultimately help to foster sustainable living.”

 Red Panda Network has a number of programs and initiatives specifically targeted to women, including nature guide training, homestay management training, and nettle fiber extraction training.
-Additionally, two of the 32 Red Panda Network’s Community Forest User Groups are comprised entirely of women members.
+Additionally, two of the 32 RPN’s Community Forest User Groups are comprised entirely of women members.

-According to Perma Sherpa, one of Red Panda Network’s newest members, the door is slowly opening to getting more women involved in conservation efforts.
-As a conservation coordinator, Sherpa helps to assist in implementing and coordinating various activities with the organization’s field partners in eastern Nepal.
+According to Pema Sherpa, one of Red Panda Network’s newest members, the door is slowly opening to getting more women involved in conservation efforts.
+As RPN’s Conservation Coordinator, Sherpa helps to assist in implementing and coordinating various activities with the organization’s field partners in eastern Nepal.

 “Women are not allowed to put forth their views when discussing conservation policy, and they lack [equal] access to forest conservation efforts, but the scenario is changing,” said Sherpa.
 “In the past, women were confined only to household chores and they were hindered to get involved in conservation efforts.”